honggangwang1979/FDS_GPU_PUBLISH/README.md

      3) simple_test*.fds: another series of fds cases shipped with CPU-based FDS

+     In all the above 3 groups, "2m" and "4m" means 4-meshes FDS cases, "NR" means "no radiation" cases of FDS.

      When you are testing with different GPU, like P5000, just mkdir another folder P5000 and copy the HPC folder to it.
      To run, just use ". ./run_fds.sh"